-To advance from Assistant to Associate Professor the faculty member shall hold a doctoral degree or what is currently and generally recognized as the terminal degree in the discipline.
+To advance from assistant to associate professor the faculty member shall hold the Doctor's degree or what is currently and generally recognized as the terminal degree in the discipline.
 To be eligible to apply for this promotion the faculty member shall be in at least the sixth year of teaching at King's at the rank of Assistant Professor.
-However, a faculty member who has held the rank of Assistant Professor as a full-time faculty member at other colleges and King's for a total of seven or more years may apply for promotion during the fourth year at King's College.
+However, a faculty member who has held the rank of Assistant Professor as a full-time faculty member at other colleges and at King's for a total of seven or more years may apply for promotion during the fourth year at King's College.

-The candidate shall give evidence-as defined in the Faculty Handbook in Section IV, "Tenure and Promotion, part F "Standards of Judgment"-of teaching effectiveness, scholarship and professional development, and College and community service.

-Associate Professor is a terminal rank, and a faculty member may remain at this rank indefinitely.
+The candidate shall give evidence of sustained and current teaching effectiveness, professional growth, and College and community service.
+Associate Professor is a terminal rank and a faculty member may remain at this rank indefinitely.